nasa-jpl/open-source-rover/mechanical/body/README.md

 ## Assemble the body frame

+Gather the pieces from the [parts list for the body](../../parts_list/README.md/#parts-for-body-assembly).

 Use socket M4 screws of 16mm length and pay close attention to the placement of the beams using the image below and the online OnShape model.

 ## Assemble the axes that connect to the rocker-bogie